-- Rentalcars.com: Is what we use to rent cars around the world.
+- Rentalcars.com and Discover Car Hire: Are what we use to rent cars around the world.

-- There is no train connected Calgary to the Rockies, but there are talks of it happening in the future.
+- There is no Calgary to Banff train, but there are talks of it happening in the future.

-- There’s always Uber, however I wouldn’t rely on this service as many drivers will require a return fare to justify the drive and cost of taking you to Banff.
+- There’s always Uber, however I wouldn’t rely on this service as many drivers will require a return fare to justify the drive and cost of taking you all the way to Banff.

-- Like BlaBlahCar in Europe, Popshare is a rideshare company where you can find drivers already making the drive between Calgary and Banff.
+- Like BlaBlaCar in Europe, Poparide is a rideshare company where you can find drivers already making the drive between Calgary and Banff.
 Prices vary, but typically it’s not much more than the cost of fuel.

 - There are plenty of Bow Valley Facebook groups with drivers and passengers often seeking others to ride with.
-Of course, this is a riskier option that I wouldn’t recommend to most visitors.
+Of course, this is a riskier option that I wouldn’t recommend to most visitors, though Canada is very safe.
 However, if you are on an extreme budget it is an option.

 - Hitchhiking is not common between this route, and you will likely be waiting awhile to find a ride by hitchhiking between Calgary and Banff.